-Rainwater harvesting
+Rainwater harvesting (RWH)

-The National Rainwater Harvesting Strategy is an adaptation to climate change.
+The National RWH Strategy is an adaptation to climate change.
 Climate change poses significant social, economic and environmental risks, especially in developing countries.
-This then necessitates the implementation of high impact climate change response measures that will realise considerable mitigation, adaptation and broader socioeconomic benefits.
+This then necessitates the implementation of high impact climate change response measures that will realise considerable mitigation, adaptation and broader socio-economic benefits.

-It is in this context that the DWS, in partnership with the Department of Forestry, Fisheries and the Environment (DFFE), is developing the National Rainwater Harvesting Strategy to provide a roadmap for enhanced planning, development and scaled-up implementation of Rainwater Harvesting as a key component of South Africa's water resources and efforts to enhance climate resilience.
-The strategy will provide guidance for the implementation of a series of action programmes towards the mainstreaming of Rainwater Harvesting in South Africa.
-This National Rainwater Harvesting Strategy will also help serve as the guiding tool for district and local municipalities to effectively and economically put Rainwater Harvesting into practice.
+It is in this context that the DWS, in partnership with the Department of Environment, Forestry and Fisheries (DEFF), is developing a National RWH Strategy to provide a roadmap for enhanced planning, development and scaled-up implementation of RWH as a key component of South Africa's water resources and efforts to enhance climate resilience.
+The strategy will provide guidance for the implementation of a series of action programmes towards the mainstreaming of RWH in South Africa.
+This National RWH Strategy will also help serve as the guiding tool for district and local municipalities to effectively and economically put RWH into practice.

-The DWS also supports a national Rainwater Harvesting programme, which has a narrow but important focus on the construction of above and below-ground rainwater storage tanks by rural households for food gardens and other productive water uses.
+The DWS also supports a national RWH programme, which has a narrow but important focus on the construction of above and below-ground rainwater storage tanks by rural households for food gardens and other productive water uses.

 Several municipalities now use roof rainwater tanks for domestic purposes.
 These have been found to be particularly effective when used in conjunction with other water supply options.

-Though there are no hard figures yet on how many cubic millimetres per year Rainwater Harvesting can contribute, it is an option that can be implemented in a short timeframe.
-Rainwater Harvesting gives people who live in areas where reticulation has not as yet been implemented access to water.
+Though there are no hard figures yet on how many cubic millimetres per year RWH can contribute, it is an option that can be implemented in a short timeframe.

+RWH gives people who live in areas where reticulation has not as yet been implemented access to water.
 The programme targets rural communities through the installation of tanks and awareness campaigns.

-A resource guideline has been developed to assist municipalities that are providing Rainwater Harvesting systems to communities as an interim service or to reduce demand on their water supply systems with best practices.
-In some areas Rainwater Harvesting systems are provided as drought relief but the DWS is using the programme to advise municipalities to plan for alternative water sources or water mix, since municipalities seem to rely on surface water for water services and a lot of water schemes are failing because of dependency on a single source.
+A resource guideline has been developed to assist municipalities that are providing RWH systems to communities as an interim service or to reduce demand on their water supply systems with best practices.
+In some areas RWH systems are provided as a drought relief but the DWS is using the programme to advise municipalities to plan for alternative water sources or the "water mix", since municipalities seem to rely on surface water for water services and a lot of water schemes are failing because of dependency on a single source.
+The same source is affected by issues of water allocation reform (not enough water for water services and other uses), climate change and droughts.